ialnezami/shopInventory/.taskmaster/tasks/01-backend-core-tasks.md

 - ✅ **Error handling and logging are comprehensive and production-ready**
 - ✅ **Testing infrastructure is complete with 100% test coverage for common modules**
 - ✅ **POS functionality and customer management are fully implemented**
+- ✅ **Invoice generation system is complete with PDF generation**
 - ✅ **Ready to move to frontend integration and advanced features**
-- ✅ **All immediate and short-term tasks for Phase 1 are completed**
+- ✅ **All immediate, short-term, and medium-term tasks for Phase 1 are completed**

 ## 🚀 **Next Steps**
 1. **Frontend Integration** - Connect with Angular frontend